 Luckily, Seattle has a relatively well-connected and easy-to-use public transportation system.
 It’s not as extensive as say, New York, but it does a relatively good job of getting you around.

-Seattle has a few different public transportation options:
+Seattle has several public transportation options:

 - Seattle Monorail: This will connect you from Westlake to Seattle Center.
-A one-way adult fare is $3.
+A one-way adult fare is $3.50.

 - Streetcar: Connects Westlake to the South Lake Union neighborhood.
 A one-way fare is $2.25.